Who knew? The recipe for Traditional Quebec Pea Soup probably came across the ocean with Samuel de Champlain over 400 years ago.

 - Salt and pepper

-Soak peas overnight, then cook in slow cooker with 8 cups of stock (or water) for 6 hours.
+Soak peas overnight, then cook in slow cooker with 8 cups of stock (or water), the ham bone or pork hock and the bay leaf for 6-8 hours.

-Put the peas, remaining liquid and ham hock in a large soup pot.
+The next day, put the peas in a large soup pot.
 Add 3-4 cups of water, or enough liquid for a soup-like consistency.

-In a large fry pan, sauté the carrots, celery and leek until soft, about 5 minutes.
+In a large fry pan, sauté the carrots, celery, leek and onion until soft, about 5 minutes.

-Add the vegetables to the peas and with a bay leaf.
+Add the vegetables to the peas.
 Bring to a boil, then reduce the heat and simmer, partially covered, for 45-60 minutes.
 Add more water while cooking if needed.
 The soup should be quite thick.

 Remove ham hock, cut the meat off the bone and then discard the bone and add the meat back to the soup.